Dirty-Craft/modpack/README.md

 Check this out on [Curseforge](https://www.curseforge.com/minecraft/modpacks/dirty_craft/).

-Dirty craft is a modpack which inclues different mods to make MineCraft more realistic in overworld.
+Dirty craft is a modpack which includes different mods to make MineCraft more realistic in overworld.
 It adds more crops, fruits, animals, etc.

 In addition to more nature and realisticness, it also adds more monsters, boss fights, and mysterious structures.